khuongduy354/joplin-sync-lib/DEV.md

 # Files structure
 - src/index.ts : entry file when running `npm run dev`
-- src/helpers/main_helper.ts : mainly loadClasses() use for overriding default methods in Joplin, must be run before using Sync API. (see src/index.ts and \*.test files)
+- src/helpers/item.ts : providing methods to override, default Joplin Item models, all overriding takes place in loadClasses(), which is called before every sync initialization
 - src/sample_app/ : example code for how to use the sync API